Key Takeaways

 Screen Time Limits That Work

-Use built-in screen time tools on iOS or Android, but tailor them to your natural rhythms.
+Use built-in screen time tools on iOS or Android, but adjust them to fit your natural rhythms.
 Block social media during your first two hours after waking and the hour before bed to protect focus and rest.

 Decide ahead of time what qualifies as a valid reason to override your limits to avoid guilt when slips happen.
 Track your consistency on a calendar as visual progress boosts motivation and accountability.